 - Sampling: Though he more often uses random sound clips from YouTube videos and his own mixed up vocals than other songs.

-- Scary Monsters and Nice Sprites is a reference to Scary Monsters (and Super Creeps).
+- Scary Monsters and Nice Sprites is a reference to Scary Monsters (And Super Creeps) by David Bowie.

 - Breakin' a Sweat has the singer shouting "Come on baby, light my fire."
 Guess which band is featured on the song?